One-Shot Adaptation of GAN in Just One CLIP: Experiments

 In order to verify the versatility of the proposed model, we conducted additional experiments with domain adapted models using source generator pre-trained with LSUN cars and LSUN church datasets.
-We also show the results from baselines models for comparison in Figure~\ref{fig:result_add}.
+We also show the results from baselines models for comparison in Figure~\ref{fig:result_face}(down).
+Again, we observed that our model perceptually improved resulted compared to other baselines.
+Since RSSA model mostly concentrates on human face dataset, we did not include the qualitative outputs.

-Again, the baseline models such as Few shot adaptation and StyleGAN-NADA suffer from overfitting problems.
-Although they generate slightly different images by reflecting the geometry information of the source domain to some extent compared to the results for the human face, the generated images still show the same type of cars or uniform shape of buildings.
-In the case of Mind the GAP, the result images have the content information of the source images but the model weakly reflect the style of the target domain.
-On the other hand, we observed that our model sufficiently follows the domain information of the target image while maintaining the content attribute of the source domain.
-For further evaluation, we will show additional results with generator pre-trained on animal faces in our Supplementary materials.
+In Fig.~\ref{fig:sketch}, we show qualitative results from models trained with sketches, sunglasses, and babies datasets.
+Our model also outperforms baseline methods, showing successful translation outputs while preserving the content structure of the sources.

+For further evaluation, we show additional results on adapting FFHQ pre-trained models in Fig.~\ref{fig:result_add1}.
+In Fig.~\ref{fig:result_add2}, we also show the results on adapting the models pre-trained on LSUN Car, LSUN church, and AFHQ dog datasets.
+The generated images have semantic style of the target images while preserving the content information of source images.